Catskill909/radio/README.md

 - **Custom delete confirmation modals** (no browser defaults)
 - **Scrollable edit modals** when clicking calendar events
 - **Hover tooltips** on calendar events showing complete details
+- **Settings view** for station-wide configuration (currently a timezone selector with live station clock, with more controls planned)
 - Responsive design with dark theme
 - Smooth animations and transitions